Samuzero15/pack-o-daemon/readme.md

 * For the people who likes to work in their local directory using the file explorer.
 * Allows you to use third party programs directly.
 (Audacity, Photoshop, Notepad++, Sublime Text, you name it)
 * Smack some git repository in there to save your progress in your project.
-* You like Slade, but you're kind of alergic to the text editor, or, yo find tedious to re-compile every acs file, everytime you make a change.
+* You like Slade, but you're kind of alergic to the text editor, or, you find tedious to re-compile every acs file, everytime you make a change.

 #### How to use it?
 1. Get the pack-o-daemon.exe, and place it on your root folder. (where the doom project resides)